Serweik/CrossDaemon/README.md

-Crossplatform daemon for windows and unix (linux).
+Cross platform daemon for windows and unix (linux).